daenvil/MCDatapacks/pages/vegancraft/main.md

 - Prismarine shard: from smelting amethyst shards
 - Prismarine crystals: from smelting prismarine shards
-- Trident: 3 diamonds swords, a blaze rod, and 3 prismarine crystals
+- Trident: heart of the sea, 2 prismarine crystals, blaze rod, and 3 diamond swords
 - Totem of undying: 1 gold block, 2 emeralds, and 1 echo shard
 - Wither rose: 4 wither roses from a rose bush, a netherite ingot, and a soul sand or soil block
 - Nether star: a single blaze powder surrounded by 4 diamonds and 4 netherite ingots
-- Ender eye: compass, blaze powder, and crying obsidian
+- Ender compass (ender eye alternative): compass, blaze powder, and crying obsidian
 - Ender pearl: a chorus fruit + an emerald
-- Shulker box: a chest surrounded by 4 ender pearls and 4 popped chorus fruits
+- Chorus box (shulker box alternative): a chest surrounded by 4 ender pearls and 4 popped chorus fruits
 - Trial key: polished tuff, lightning rod, and obsidian
 - Ominous trial key: polished tuff, blaze rod, and crying obsidian